YunbeiOu/ScopingReview_EPC_PricePremium/README.md

 ## Analysis notebook
 The 'Data_analysis.ipynb' shows Python code for data preprocessing, analysis, and visualisation on extracted data ('Data/03Data_extraction/literatures.csv' and 'Data/03Data_extraction/models.csv'), including all results in the research paper.

+## Acknowledgements
+This work was made possible by the ESRC-funded Advanced Quantitative Methods (AQM) Doctoral Studentship [ES/P000681/1] and ESRC’s on-going support for the Urban Big Data Centre [ES/L011921/1 and ES/S007105/1].
+Dr Qunshan Zhao has received the support from the Royal Society International Exchange Scheme [IEC\NSFC\223042].